 Uploads a recipe and binary packages to a remote.

 If no remote is specified, the first configured remote (by default conan-center, use 'conan remote list' to list the remotes) will be used.

 '''

 positional arguments:

-pattern_or_reference Pattern or package recipe reference, e.g.,
+pattern_or_reference Pattern, recipe reference or package reference e.g.,

-'MyPackage/1.2@user/channel', 'boost/'
+'boost/', 'MyPackage/1.2@user/channel', 'MyPackage/1.

+2@user/channel:af7901d8bdfde621d086181aa1c495c25a17b13

+7'

 optional arguments:

 -h, --help

 show this help message and exit

 -p PACKAGE, --package PACKAGE

-package ID to upload
+Package ID [DEPRECATED: use full reference instead]

 -q QUERY, --query QUERY

 Only upload packages matching a specific query.

-Packages query: 'os=Windows AND (arch=x86 OR
+Packages guery: 'os=Windows AND (arch=x86 OR

 compiler=gcc)'.
 The 'pattern_or_reference' parameter

 has to be a reference: MyPackage/1.2@user/channel

 -r REMOTE, --remote REMOTE

 upload to this specific remote

 --all

 Upload both package recipe and packages

 --skip-upload

 Do not upload anything, just run the checks and the

-compression

---force

-Do not check conan recipe date, override remote with

-local

---check

-Perform an integrity check, using the manifests,

-before upload

--c, --confirm

-Upload all matching recipes without confirmation

-In case of fail retries to upload again the specified

---retry RETRY

-times.
-Defaulted to 2

---retry-wait RETRY_WAIT

-Waits specified seconds before retry again

--no [{all,recipe}], --no-overwrite [{all,recipe}]

-Uploads package only if recipe is the same as the

-remote one

--j JSON, --json JSON json file path where the upload information will be

-written to

 '''

+compression force Do not check conan recipe date, override remote with local check Perform an integrity check, using the manifests, before upload -c,confirm Upload all matching recipes without confirmation retry RETRY In case of fail retries to upload again the specified times. retry-wait RETRY_WAIT Waits specified seconds before retry again -no [{all,recipe}], - Waits specified seconds before retry again -no-overwrite [{all,recipe}] -no [{all,recipe}], - . , , , , , , , , , , , , , , , , , , , -no [{all,recipe}], - -no-overwrite [{all,recipe}] -no-overwrite [{all,recipe}] Uploads package only if recipe is the same as the remote one -no-overwrite [{all,recipe}] Uploads package only if recipe is the same as the